Nuwaubian Nation: Definition

-Over the course of their history, the Nuwaubians have operated under various different names, with the sociologist of religion Susan Palmer referring to this phenomenon, in its various institutional forms, as "the Nuwaubian movement".
+During their history, the Nuwaubians have operated under various names, with the sociologist of religion Susan Palmer referring to the group, in its different institutional forms, as "the Nuwaubian movement".
 Similarly changing have been its use of symbols and the clothing worn by its members.
 Another sociologist of religion, David V. Barrett, noted that the group's development was "complex and (certainly for outside observers) muddled".
-The Nuwaubian movement draws influence from the New Testament, the Hebrew Bible, and the Quran, in addition to elements from Blackosophy, UFO beliefs, Black Freemasonry, the writings of Edgar Cayce, and US Patriot movement conspiracy theories.
+The Nuwaubian movement draws influence from the Hebrew Bible, the New Testament, and the Quran, in addition to elements from UFO beliefs, Black Freemasonry, the writings of Edgar Cayce and Patriot movement conspiracy theories.
 Palmer believed that the movement's teachings became more eclectic in their influences as it aged.

-Although the various changes that the movement has undergone throughout its history mean that the Nuwaubian Nation defies easy categorisation, scholars of religion have classified it as a new religious movement.
-The movement emerged within the context of American black nationalism, with the scholar of religion Kathleen Malone O'Connor arguing that it was best understood in "the black prophetic, millennial, and messianic traditions of the Moorish Science Temple,[...] the Nation of Islam[...] and the Five Percent Nation of Gods and Earths".
-Palmer also described it as part of a broader "Black cultic milieu", through which it interacted with Rastafari, the Nation of Islam, and the Black Hebrew Israelites.
-From the late 1960s through to the late 1980s, the movement presented itself as a Muslim group—although its interpretation of Islam would be considered heretical by mainstream Muslims—while in the early 1990s it was often characterised as going through a Jewish phase.
-The organization also amalgamated ideas from the sovereign citizen movement and was classified as a Moorish sovereign citizen group.
-Members of the movement used typical sovereign citizen tactics, such as refusing to produce driver's licenses when arrested for traffic violations.
-By the 2000s, various scholars of religion were describing it as a UFO religion.
-During the 1990s, York spoke retroactively about the various phases as representing different "schools" through which he and his followers had progressed.
+Although the various changes that the Nuwaubian movement has undergone throughout its history mean that it defies easy categorization, scholars of religion have classified it as a new religious movement.
+The movement emerged within the context of American black nationalism, with the scholar of religion Kathleen Malone O'Connor arguing that it was best understood in "the black prophetic, millennial, and messianic traditions" of the Moorish Science Temple, the Nation of Islam, and the Five Percent Nation of Gods and Earths.
+Palmer also situated it within a broader "Black cultic milieu", through which it interacted with the Nation of Islam, Rastafari, and the Black Hebrew Israelites.

+From the late 1960s through to the late 1980s, the movement presented itself as Islamic—although its interpretation of Islam would be considered heretical by mainstream Muslims—while in the early 1990s it was often characterized as going through a Jewish phase.
+By the 2000s, various scholars of religion were describing it as a UFO religion, and it also absorbed influences from the sovereign citizen movement and was classified as a Moorish sovereign citizen group.
+During the 1990s, founder Dwight York spoke retroactively about the various phases as representing different "schools" through which he and his followers had progressed.